Chicken Ginger Rice Porridge (Congee)

 - Fill up a large pot with water, add salt; bring to a boil.

 - Add in chicken; remove impurities that rises to the surface.

-- Add in 6 whole garlic cloves, ginger, scallion ends, and star anise; lower the heat to a simmer, cover, and cook for 30 minutes.
+- Add in 6 whole garlic cloves, ginger, onion, scallion ends, and star anise; lower the heat to a simmer, cover, and cook for 30 minutes.

 - Remove chicken and set aside; once cool enough to handle, shred and season with salt and pepper.

 - Discard all the herbs and spices; add in chicken bones to stock pot.